apify/apify-docs/sources/academy/tutorials/node_js/how_to_fix_target_closed.md

 The `Target closed` error happens when you try to access the `page` object (or some of its parent objects like the `browser`) but the underlying browser tab has already been closed.
 The exact error message can appear in several variants such as `Target page, context or browser has been closed` but none of them are very helpful for debugging.
 To debug it attach logs in multiple places or use the headful mode.

 ## Out of memory

 ![Chrome crashed tab](./images/chrome-crashed-tab.png)

 A modern browser creates a separate process for each tab.
 That means each tab lives with a separate memory space.
 If you have a lot of tabs open, you might run out of memory.
 The browser cannot simply close your old tabs to free extra memory so it will usually kill your current memory hungry tab.

-### The solution
+### Memory solution

 If you use [Crawlee](https://crawlee.dev/), your concurrency automatically scales up and down to fit in the allocated memory.
 You can change the allocated memory using environment variable or the [Configuration](https://crawlee.dev/docs/guides/configuration) class.
 But very hungry pages can still occasionally cause sudden memory spike and you might have to limit the [maxConcurrency](https://crawlee.dev/docs/guides/scaling-crawlers#minconcurrency-and-maxconcurrency) of the crawler.
 This problem is very rare though.